top of page

 Healer Training 1: The Player dedicates time to learning the craft of healers.
 They can choose one tier 1 or lower ability from the Healer skill path.

-Arcane Study 1: The Player studies the craft of the magi of the realm.
-They can choose one tier 1 or lower ability from the Wizard skill path.
+Mage Training 1: The Player studies the craft of the magi of the realm.
+They can choose one tier 1 or lower ability from the Mage skill path.

 Tier 3 Abilities

-Create Poison: The player can now create a poison that can have the following desired effects, each lasting one minute per tier on the characters that consume it: Frenzy: Effected players fly into a rage lasting, trying to harm those around them.
+Create Poison: The player can now create poisons that can have the following desired effects, each lasting one minute per tier of the poison on the characters that consume it: Frenzy: Effected players fly into a rage lasting, trying to harm those around them.
 Blind: Players lose the ability to see.
 Deafen: Players lose the ability to hear.
 Maim: Players lose all function in a limb chosen by the poison giver.
 Incapacitate: Players are knocked unconscious.
 Hold: Players are held in place.

-The only exception being the poison effect, Damage, which causes one wound per tier of the rogue, at 5th tier killing the player outright.
+The only exception is the poison effect called Damage, which causes one additional wound per tier of the rogue

 Phys Rep: A vial containing purple liquid, or other physical representation.
 A purple sticker or ribbon is used to denote the in-game consumable or item the poison is placed on.